cognocoder/jet/README.md

 3. value
 ```

 The variable `map` type is `std::map<std::string,std::string>`.
 The `jet::map::value` method receives the number of pairs *n* to retrieve.
 If *n* is less or equals than zero, `jet::map` retrieve pairs until it reaches the end of file.
-It will attempt to read *n* pairs or stop at end of file, otherwise.
+It will read *n* pairs or stop at end of file, otherwise.